MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-new-page.md

 ## Page URL

 You can have the option to enter a URL for your new page.
-If you enter a URL when you create a page, a new URL is created, and the new page is assigned to it.
-You can change the URL later, before you publish the page.
+When you create a page, you can enter a string that will be used to form a complete URL.
+This string is known as a relative URL or a URL slug.
+A complete URL is then generated based on the URL slug, and the new page is assigned to it.
+You can change the URL slug later, before you publish the page.
 For more information, see [Create a page URL](create-page-URL.md).

 > [!NOTE]
 > Dynamics 365 Commerce decouples URLs and content.
 In other words, a page can be created that isn't associated with an URL, and a URL can be created that isn't associated with a page.
 Therefore, content swapping can be done for a URL and doesn't require downtime, and redirects are easier to manage.